GunomeMidare/sap-build-work-zone/docs/setup/principal-propagation.md

 - [ ] Connect Cloud Connector to SAP BTP subaccount. 🟢
 - [ ] Set Up Trust for Principal Propagation - Configure Trusted Entities in the Cloud Connector. ⚪
 - [ ] Make sure you choose the principal type X.509 Certificate (strict usage) in the corresponding system mapping. ⚪
+- [ ] Configure the pattern for the Common Name (CN) that is used for the short-lived certificates for principal propagation. ⚪

 System Level
 - [ ] Make sure the system certificate exists.
 The SSL handshake between SAP Cloud Connector and the ABAP system is performed through the system certificate. ⚪